conor-walker/Pydle/README.md

 ## Features
 - Randomly selects a 5 letter word from over 5000 possibilities
 - Tells you what letters are in the right position, which are present in the word but not in the right place, and which are not in the word at all
+- Seed-based, so the word is the same when run on a given day - just like the real thing!
 - That's about it - it's fairly barebones as-is!

 ## Prerequisites & Running